-Pediatric Dentist in Gainesville, GA Provides Restorative Pediatric Dentistry
+Pediatric Dentist in Gainesville, VA Provides Restorative Pediatric Dentistry

 Restorative dentistry refers to the aspect of dentistry that treats the detrimental effects of cavities.
 This includes fillings, crowns, and treatments for the nerve, or dental pulp, of a tooth.
 While it is always best to strive for prevention of issues necessitating restorative dentistry for pediatric patients, there may come a time when your child is in need of treatment.
 Here are a few examples of restorative pediatric dentistry and how their applications are unique to pediatric patients.